 Dhar also has extensive industry based executive teaching and consulting experience and regularly advises firm on strategic marketing, pricing and new product development.

-In addition to teaching and research, Dhar enjoys working with his two children and taking care of their several pets, as well as his two tropical fish aquariums.
+In addition to teaching and research, Dhar enjoys working with his two children and taking care of their several pets, as well as his three tropical fish aquariums.

 My family, basketball, tropical fish aquarium, and reading.